Running Start Eligibility Requirements

 Assessment placement scores to qualify for Running Start

-Students must place into English 101, Composition (college level sentence skills and reading comprehension) to enroll in college classes other than mathematics.
+Students must place into English Composition I (ENGL& 101) to enroll in college classes other than mathematics.
 Students must place into Math 107/141 or above to enroll in mathematics classes.
 College level math placement is not required for Running Start admission.
 Students qualifying for both English and mathematics at the college level may enroll in any college class.
 Students interested in an OC vocational program may contact the Running Start office for information about the required English and mathematics placement scores.

 Students with disabilities are advised to contact Access Services at 360-475-7540 or 1-800-259-6718 ext.
 7540 for information about assessment accommodations before the assessment appointment is scheduled.